SENIORS: TIME TO GET ORGANIZED!!

 You may wish to use the College Board website "Big Future " You will answer some basic questions about yourself and your learning style.
 Then choose from a wide variety of options (ie campus size, location, median GPA, and more) to identify colleges that might be a 'good fit' for you.

 College Application: Universities prefer that admissions applications be completed online.
 You can access CSU and UC applications through their prosective websities.
 To complete an admissions application to private universities, you wil need to go directly to the school website.
-Websites can be found through a search online, or in the ANHS Guidance Office/Career Center.
+Websites can be found through a search online.

 College Application Fee: Application fees will vary per institution, and will be due upon submission of your application.
 Some universities offer fee waivers for those who qualify.